pmq20/ruby-packer/README.md

 	rm rubyc; ruby -Ilib bin/rubyc bin/rubyc -o rubyc

-This will produce a single `rubyc` executable, after which you can put it inside any of your `PATH` locations, so that it can be directly called from the command prompt.
+This will produce a single `rubyc` executable, which can be put inside any of your `PATH` locations, so that it can be directly called from the command prompt.
 For example:

 	mv rubyc /usr/local/bin